john-azzaro/-Functional-Programming-from-the-Beginning/README.md

 Associativity is a mathematical concept where if you were given "1 + 2+ 3", the plus-sign is associative.
 Specificaly, the way that you group them in does NOT matter.
 For example, you could group "1 + 2" and add that to "3" and you would still have the same result.

 Composition is associative in the sense that if you have a list of functions that need to be composed, you could compose them in any grouping and you will still get the same end result.
+Event hought he way that you call them would look different, they would have the same result.
+This is very important because we can do currying and partial applications on compositions.
+Thus, you dont have to know about all the functions that participate in a composition all upfront, you can curry the composer utility and then take that result and compose it with something else later.
 ```JavaScript
 let baseProduct = 10;